google/koladata/docs/cheatsheet.md

 ### Comparing Complex Objects

-Right now, Koda does not provide a way to compare complex objects by **contents** ignoring ItemIds, DataBags and schemas.
-The current recommendation is to convert to pytrees and use Python comparison assertions.
+When the Koda equality operator `x == y` is applied to complex objects, it will simply compare their ItemIds for equality.
+That is different from Python, in which `x == y` will compare the values of their contents.
+To do the same in Koda, we can use `kd.deep_uuid(x) == kd.deep_uuid(y)`.
+However, it does not print out a nice error message to explain which sub-parts are different.
+To get a better error message, the current recommendation is to convert to pytrees and use Python comparison assertions.

 ```py
 i1 = kd.obj(a=kd.obj(b=kd.obj(c=1),